 Doubts on Eight Mansions from a Feng Shui Expert I Engaged With

-Here, I’m sharing a phone conversation I had with a Feng Shui expert in Taiwan because our conversation talked about this topic.
+Here, I’m sharing a phone conversation I had with a Feng Shui expert.

 As we talked, I wanted to know his experience with Feng Shui.
 I asked which school of Feng Shui was accurate, reliable, and produced the best result in his tenure of practice.